 After the collection has taken place

-A return can be submitted online via the GOV.UK website:
+A return can be submitted online via the GOV website: